 Program Accreditation and Assessment

 Annual Program Outcomes reports are prepared as part of the ongoing accreditation process with CSWE.
-The assessment measures tracked in the reports below align with the 2008 Educational Policy and Accreditation Standards standards outlined by CSWE.
+The assessment measures tracked in the reports below align with the 2008 Educational Policy and Accreditation Standards outlined by CSWE.
 All CSWE-accredited programs measure and report students’ mastery of competencies that comprise the accreditation standards of the Council on Social Work Education.
 These competencies are dimensions of social work practice that all students are expected to master during their professional training.
-A measurement benchmark is set by the social work programs for each competency.
-An assessment score at or above that benchmark is considered by the program to represent mastery of that particular competency.
+A measurement benchmark is set by each program for each competency.
+An assessment score at or above that benchmark is considered mastery of that particular competency.

 - Baccalaureate Assessment of Student Learning Outcomes [pdf]

-- Master Assessment of Foundation Year Student Learning Outcomes [pdf]
+- Master Assessment of Student Learning Outcomes [pdf]

 The Council on Social Work Education, founded in 1952, is the national association recognized by the Council for Higher Education Accreditation as the sole accrediting agency for social work education in the United States.
 CSWE supports quality social work education and provides opportunities for leadership and professional development and ensures quality social work education by setting and maintaining national accreditation standards.